wwu-webtech/EART/README.md

 # EART (Efficient Accessibility Review Tool)

-EART is a tool designed to facilitate efficient accessibility reviews of web applications.
+The EART is a tool designed to help facilitate efficient accessibility reviews of digital technologies.
+It will display, in the output, a summary of elements on the page.
+Then we can analyze the output to notice trends.

 ## Building the EART